-"Private landowners, corporations, state or local governments, or other non-Federal landowners who wish to conduct activities on their land that might incidentally harm (or "take") wildlife that is listed as endangered or threatened must first obtain an incidental take permit from the U.S. Fish and Wildlife Service."
+"Private landowners, corporations, state or local governments, or other non-Federal landowners who wish to conduct activities on their land that might incidentally harm (or "take") wildlife that is listed as endangered or threatened must first obtain an incidental take permit from the U.S. Fish and Wildlife Service.

 "To obtain a permit, the applicant must develop a Habitat Conservation Plan (HCP), designed to offset any harmful effects the proposed activity might have on the species.
 The HCP process allows development to proceed while promoting listed species conservation" (USFWS 2005).

-its range in the Mojave Desert, including 846,000 acres of critical habitat in the eastern and northeastern Mojave Recovery Units (RUs) in Clark County, Nevada (USFWS 1994a).
+In 1994, the USFWS designated 6.4 million acres of desert tortoise critical habitat throughout its range in the Mojave Desert, including 846,000 acres of critical habitat in the Eastern and Northeastern Mojave Recovery Units (RUs) in Clark County, Nevada (USFWS 1994a).
 In 1994, the USFWS completed the Desert Tortoise Recovery Plan (DTRP), which recommended establishing reserves, known as Desert Wildlife Management Areas (DWMAs), to achieve tortoise recovery and delisting (USFWS 1994b).
-Once established, the DWMAs could then be analyzed to address threats and implement management actions (MAs) specific to each RU.
-This approach allows land management agencies within each state to consider the tortoise when developing their land use plans.
+Once established, the DWMAs could then be analyzed to address threats and implement management actions specific to each RU.
+This approach allows land management agencies within each state to consider the tortoise when developing their land-use plans.